 It is just like the passengers in the bumpy car describing what their experience was like, but never opening the car door, stepping outside and investigating what actually happened to them.
 They do not realise that it was the stone being removed from the wheel that eased their suffering.
 For the passengers in our story, the stone spontaneously fell away, but there are also other more purposeful ways of removing the stone which also have the same effect.

-Note that whilst this way of sharing may still be effective as it is coming from a genuine realisation/experience, and that can resonate with seekers, but it is a much less effective teaching method as the root cause of the experiential or energetic shift is not actually being exposed and taught.
+Note that whilst this way of sharing may still be effective as it is coming from a genuine realisation/experience, and that can resonate with seekers, but it is in general a less effective teaching method, as the root cause of the experiential or energetic shift is not actually being exposed and taught.